Ambrosys/os-matcher/docs/content/Matching/Algorithms/2-SkippingRouter.rst

 .. figure:: img/2-SkippingBacktrackRouter-A.png
    :class: with-shadow
    :scale: 50
-   :alt: No route triggers skip (A)
+   :alt: Farthest route does not reach Goal

-   No route triggers skip (A)
+   Farthest route does not reach Goal

-The router now starts skipping sampling points consecutively from both directions until we are able to find a route.
+The router now starts skipping sampling points consecutively from both directions until it is able to find a route.

-To decide whether we should skip over a sampling point from behind or from ahead, we calculate the linear distances that need to be skipped and choose the option where this is minimal.
+To decide whether it should skip over a sampling point from behind or from ahead, it calculates the linear distances that need to be skipped and chooses the option where this is minimal.
 This selection process is illustrated in :numref:`2-SkippingBacktrackRouter-B`.

 .. note::
-   The linear distance is always measured from the first two sampling points causing the router to start the skipping process.
+   The distance is always measured as a linear distance, beginning at one of the first two sampling points causing the router to start the skipping process (in our example **4** and **5**).
    It is calculated using the `haversine formula <https://en.wikipedia.org/wiki/Haversine_formula>`_.

 .. figure:: img/2-SkippingBacktrackRouter-B.png
    :name: 2-SkippingBacktrackRouter-B
    :class: with-shadow
    :scale: 50
-   :alt: Skipping candidates (B)
+   :alt: Choosing sampling point to skip

-   Skipping candidates (B)
+   Choosing sampling point to skip

 In our example the router choosed to skip sampling point **4**.